-You need to configure a task to run c:\p4\1\bin\sync_replica.bat every day except the day that weekly_backup.bat runs on the master.
-(Normally Saturday) The task should be set up to run after the master server finishes running daily_backup.bat.
-Be sure to give it some buffer for the length of time it takes the master to run daily_backup.bat to grow over time.
+You need to configure a task to run c:\p4\common\bin\sync-replica.ps1 <instance> every day.
+The task should be set up to run after the master server finishes running daily-backup.ps1.
+Be sure to give it some buffer for the length of time it takes the master to run that script is likely to become gradually longer over time.